GitauHarrison/notes/databases/project_configure_postgres_in_flask.md

 ### Step 1: Navigate To Your Project Directory

 You have to make sure you are in your current project folder before issuing further commands.
-To change directory, run:
+To change the directory, run:

 ```python
 $ cd project_folder